The Quantified Cognition Lab

 November 14, 2024

-New instructional EEG resource from the QuantCog Lab
+New instructional EEG resource

 The QuantCog Lab contributed a video on The Science of EEG to an innovative, accessible, online resource for students who are interested in behavioral neuroscience.
 Developed by Dr. Elizabeth Kirby (The Ohio State University) and freely available on OpenStax, Introduction to Behavioral Neuroscience is an interactive textbook and compilation of methods videos made by experts in biology, psychology, and neuroscience.
 The full resource is available here and the direct link to the QuantCog Lab’s video (located in Appendix A: Methods) is here!